-Our doctoral faculty have national reputations in their fields, with expertise in aging, child welfare, child mental health, adult mental health, corrections, juvenile justice, spirituality, diversity, and poverty.
-Our grants for research and training in these areas exceed $6 million annually.
+- Work with highly productive, nationally and internationally renowned faculty with expertise in aging, child welfare, child mental health, adult mental health, corrections, juvenile justice, spirituality, diversity and poverty.
+Our doctoral faculty have national and international reputations in their fields.
+Faculty grants grants for research and training in these topic areas exceed $6 million annually.

 - Gain critical methodological, pedagogical and research skills and expertise through funded appointments as graduate research and teaching assistants and high quality doctoral courses.
 The curriculum is designed to provide core training in research methodology, theory, policy and teaching pedagogy.
 In combination with funded appointments, students develop expertise in their chosen areas of inquiry and research methods.